 The Gloucestershire Course in Spiritual Direction

-The Course is open to Christians of any denomination (clergy or lay) and you can see from the information box below the breadth of spiritual tradition and background the participants come from.
+The Course is open to those of any denomination with an understanding of and sympathy with the Christian faith, and you can see from the information box below the breadth of spiritual tradition and background the participants come from.
 This provides a truly ecumenical community over the two years, allowing for much sharing and mutual exploration, which deepens and broadens understanding and experience of the Christian tradition.

 Each course starts with an Introductory Weekend in February and spreads over two years, allowing significant time for growth and formation.
 Each year consists of two semesters of Wednesday morning session on Zoom followed by a small group tutorial meeting of one hour later in the day

 There are also two residential weekends – an Individually Guided Retreat and a Residential Workshop, plus 3 workshop days.
 The cost of these is covered in the termly fee so that we can meet together.

 - Personal development and discipleship

 - Practical contemplative listening skills of the spiritual director